-It is important that students consider the impact of selecting a Category B Vocational Education and Training (VET) Course or a Content Endorsed Course (CEC).
-Only ONE Category B course can count towards your ATAR, whereas NO CEC can be included in your ATAR calculation.
+It is important that students consider the impact of selecting a Content Endorsed Course (CEC).
+NO CEC Course can be included in your ATAR calculation.
 For students wishing to select these types of courses, it is recommended that only one course be chosen if your intention is to attain an ATAR.
 This should reduce concerns that students may have when making subject changes from Year 11 to Year 12.